Faculty and Staff

 You are here

-Dr. Gülin Öz is an associate professor in the Department of Radiology who specializes in magnetic resonance spectroscopy (MRS).
-Dr. Oz graduated from Bosphorus University in Istanbul, Turkey with BS degrees in Physics and Chemistry and obtained her PhD in Biochemistry at the University of Minnesota.
+Dr. Gülin Öz is a professor in the Department of Radiology who specializes in magnetic resonance spectroscopy (MRS).
+She graduated from Bosphorus University in Istanbul, Turkey, with BS degrees in Physics and Chemistry and obtained her PhD in Biochemistry at the University of Minnesota.
 She continued with postdoctoral training at the Center for Magnetic Resonance Research (CMRR) where she joined the faculty as assistant professor in 2006.
-Here she also served as the MR Core Director of the General Clinical Research Center (GCRC) from 2005-2009.

 - To develop high and ultrahigh field MRS methodology for human and rodent applications.